thoomi/mouselab/README.md

 A running version of the system can be found at http://surveyt.stephan-kopietz.de.

 ## Installation
+#### Backend and Api:
-**Backend and Api:** Upload the files to a server and install the dependencies with
+Upload the files to a server and install the dependencies with

     composer install

+#### Database:
+In order to setup the mysql database, you can find the creational script in the sql folder and run it for example as a phpMyAdmin import.
+There is also the mysql workbench file, use it in order to easily change the database and export a new creational script.

+#### Frontend:
-**Frontend:** For local development cd into the frontend folder and run
+For local development *cd* into the frontend folder and run

     npm install
     bower install